TOM MARIONI at 80

 Tom Marioni pioneered conceptual art on the West Coast and is an influential member of the movement worldwide.
 Born in Cincinnati, Ohio, in 1937, Marioni was a Catholic school altar boy, attended a music conservatory, and studied at the Cincinnati Art Academy from 1955-59.
 He moved in 1959 to San Francisco where he still lives and works.
 Influenced by Joseph Beuys, John Cage, and Marcel Duchamp, Marioni was one of the first artists to identify performance as sculptural action and social situations as art, otherwise known as relational aesthetics or social art.

 Action, body, and sound have remained the foundations of his art.
 In 1969 he made his first sound and performance sculpture by throwing an unbound tape measure into the air to create One Second Sculpture.
-In 1970 he founded the Museum of Conceptual Art (MOCA), which was the first alternative art space in the country and the artist’s largest, most ambitious social artwork.
+In 1970 he founded the Museum of Conceptual Art (MOCA), which was the artist’s largest, most ambitious social artwork and most likely the first alternative art space in the country.
 Marioni has amassed a body of work comprised of actions, drawings, prints, and writings over five decades.
 His work has been exhibited internationally and is part of the permanent collections of the San Francisco Museum of Modern Art; the Museum of Modern Art in New York; the Stadtische Kunsthalle in Mannheim, Germany; and the Pompidou Center in Paris; among others.
 The archive of MOCA is held by the Berkeley Art Museum.
 Marioni is represented by Anglim Gilbert Gallery in San Francisco and Margarete Roeder Gallery in New York.

 TOM MARIONI at 80 is on display in the Crown Point Gallery at 20 Hawthorne Street, San Francisco, from September 7 – October 31, 2017.
 On view concurrently with the exhibition is Wayne Thiebaud – Merriment, which features new etchings by Thiebaud.
 The gallery hours are Monday 10-5 and Tuesday through Saturday 10-6.